Uniqueness of form extensions and domination of semigroups: Schr odinger forms on weighted Riemannian manifolds

 Lemma \ref {covariant_inner_reg} and Proposition \ref{domination_manifolds} ensure that the conditions of Corollary \ref{uniqueness_smooth} are met, so that we obtain the following main result of this section.

-\begin{theorem} Let $(E,\nabla,V)$ be a regular Schrödinger bundle and $W\in L^1_\loc(M)_+$ such that $V_x\geq W_x$ in the sense of quadratic forms for a.e. $x\in M$.
-If $\E^{(N)}_W=\E^{(D)}_W$, then $ \E^{(N)}_{\nabla,V}= \E^{(D)}_{\nabla,V}$. \end{theorem}
+\begin{theorem} Let $(E,\nabla,W)$ be a regular Schrödinger bundle and $V\in L^1_\loc(M)_+$ such that $W(x)\geq V(x)\mathrm{id}_x$ in the sense of quadratic forms for a.e. $x\in M$.
+If $\E^{(N)}_V=\E^{(D)}_V$, then $ \E^{(N)}_{\nabla,W}= \E^{(D)}_{\nabla,W}$. \end{theorem}

-To wrap it up, we discuss how Theorem \ref{uniqueness_Schrödinger_manifolds} enables us to apply capacity estimates to form uniqueness problems for Schrödinger operators on bundles.
+Finally, we discuss how Theorem \ref{uniqueness_Schrödinger_manifolds} enables us to apply capacity estimates to form uniqueness problems for Schrödinger operators on bundles.
 The scalar case has been treated in \cite{GM13}; we follow their terminology.

 \begin{definition}[Cauchy boundary, capacity] Denote by $\tilde M$ the metric completion of $M$.
 The Cauchy boundary $\partial_C M$ of $M$ is defined as $\partial_C M=\tilde M\setminus M$.
 The capacity of an open subset $\Omega$ of $\tilde M$ is defined as